lab-cosmo/librascal/README.rst

 ~~~~~~~~~

 To compile the code it is necessary to have CMake 3.0 and a C++ compiler
 supporting C++14.
-During the configuration.

-To configure and compile the code with the default options, on \*nix
-systems (Windows is not supported):
+To configure and compile the code with the default options, on \*nix systems (Windows is not supported):

 .. code:: shell